 There are multiple osprey nests recorded within five miles of the Project area since 2001.
 The earliest recorded occurrence nearest the Project dates from 2003, and consisted of a nest located in a radio tower near the junction of I-5 and Highway 89; two adults were observed nesting at this location.
 The remaining occurrences were all detected in 2005.
 Two of these were located within 0.5 mile of each other, where adult ospreys were observed nesting but did not appear to be caring for any chicks.
 It is believed that their reproductive efforts failed that year.
 A third nest was detected, but no activity was observed, and the fourth nest, located on a cellular tower, was observed to be successful (CDFW 2015b and c).
-The osprey has a moderate potential to occur within the Project area.
+While no suitable nesting habitat occurs, osprey has a moderate potential to occur within the Project area as a flyover.